 A holistic approach to preventing sexual harm

-More than 100,000 sexual offences were reported in 2018, the highest since national records began in 2002.
-Such an increase calls for an approach with the aim of reducing re-offending at its heart.
-It also shows the necessity for communities to be equipped with programmes that best support victims, people at risk of causing sexual harm and rehabilitated offenders.
+With more than 100,000 sexual offences being reported in 2018, the highest since national records began in 2002, calls for an approach with the aim of reducing re-offending were apparent.
+It also highlighted the necessity for communities to be equipped with programmes that not only best support victims but also those at risk of causing sexual harm as well as rehabilitated offenders.

-- Paired Mentoring: where the individual does not need intense support and monitoring, the paired mentoring programme is more suitable.
-The programme allocates experienced volunteers to work on a two-to-one basis with the at risk individual.
-The programme helps the individual with specific services in the communities.
-Such services may include employment/disclosure, developing appropriate relationships, housing, developing social and community networks etc.
+- Paired Mentoring: where the individual did not require intense support and monitoring, the paired mentoring programme was more suitable.
+The programme allocated experienced volunteers to work on a two-to-one basis with the service user and helped them with specific services in the communities.
+Such services included employment/disclosure, developing appropriate relationships, housing, and developing social and community networks etc.

-- Circles of Support and Accountability: a group of 4-6 volunteers form a ‘Circle’ around one core member (a person at risk of causing sexual harm but motivated not to).
-Circles meet weekly and support the core member.
-The version of ‘Circles’ used by Re:Shape consists of 2 circles.
-The inner circle comprises 4-6 trained community volunteers and the core member.
-It is responsible for societal support and for holding the core member to account for his/her ongoing risk management.
-The outer circle includes the professionals in this process.
-Each outer circle is different depending on the core member but it tends to includes representatives from probation, police, housing support and mental health services.
-The outer circle provides professional advice, guidance and services.
+- Circles of Support and Accountability: a group of four to six volunteers form a ‘Circle’ around one core member (a person at risk of causing sexual harm but motivated not to) by meeting weekly and supporting the core member.
+The version of ‘Circles’ used by re:shape consisted of two circles.
+The inner-circle comprised four to six trained community volunteers and the core member.
+It was responsible for societal support and for holding the core member accountable for his/her ongoing risk management.
+The outer circle included the professionals in this process who provided professional advice, guidance, and services.
+Each outer circle was different depending on the core member but it tended to include representatives from probation, police, housing support, and mental health services.

-An evaluation of Re:Shape has shown a very positive impact.
-Of the 64 circles of support implemented, only one core member has sexually re-offended (it was a non-contact offence).
-There has also been evidence of a significant reduction in re-offending and harming for all core members.
-Many core members have praised the programme’s ability to establish a positive change in their feelings.
-Particularly, feelings of powerlessness or hopelessness, struggles with problematic sexual thoughts, speaking inappropriately about sexual matters, emotional loneliness, feelings of inadequacy in relationships and low self-esteem.
+Many core members praised the programme’s ability to establish a positive change in their feelings.
+Particularly, feelings of powerlessness or hopelessness, struggles with problematic sexual thoughts, speaking inappropriately about sexual matters, emotional loneliness, feelings of inadequacy in relationships, and low self-esteem.

-Statutory partners have also praised the importance of Re:Shape being embedded into statutory services.
-They agree it has made a significant positive difference.
-The programme has helped to better understand the users as well as to better involve the communities in the rehabilitation and support of the core members.
+Statutory partners also praised the importance of re:shape being embedded into statutory services.
+They agreed it had made a significant positive difference.
+The programme helped them to better understand the users as well as to better involve the communities in the rehabilitation and support of the core members.

-Re:Shape fills a service and intervention gap for people at risk of causing sexual harm.
-Such gap previously existed because the sensitive nature of sexual harm usually assumes tough punishment, separation and alienation of potential offenders from society.
-In taking an evidence-based, community-centric view, Re:Shape bucks this trend It does so very well and to the benefit of the community.
+Ultimately, re:shape filled a service and intervention gap for people at risk of causing sexual harm.
+Such a gap previously existed because the sensitive nature of sexual harm usually assumes tough punishment, separation, and alienation of potential offenders from society.
+In taking an evidence-based, community-centric view, re:shape bucked this trend.